minjo1234/TIL/3.Resource/CS/Cloud/AWS/Route 53.md

 - AAAA - maps a hostname to IPv6
 - CNAME - maps a hostname to another hostname
 	- The target is a domain name which must have an A or AAAA record
-	- Can't create a CNAME record for a top node
+	- Can't create a CNAME record for the top node of a DNS namespace (ZONE APEX)
+	- Example : you can't create for example.com, but you can create for www.example.com